Terax0001/FIXED-Minecraft-Authentification-Error./README.md

 pip install colorama

+a line of code that will solve your authentication problem. simple and efficient.

 DISCLAIMER : you have to execute the cmd as administrator and execute the app.py file
 ## Pictures: